kostadin-t/btp-terraform/units/unit_3_1/README.md

 - `description` - This specifies the input variable's documentation.
 We recommend using this whenever you define a variable.
 - `default` - Add this to define a default value for the input variable.
 If we add a value here, the variable becomes *optional*.
 - `sensitive` - Add this to make Terraform aware that the variable contains sensitive content.
 This limits Terraform UI output when the variable is used in configuration.
 However, the value will still be stored in the Terraform state.
-- `validation` - This attributes allows us to define additional validation rules on top of the type constraints
+- `validation` - This attributes allows us to define additional validation rules on top of the type constraints.
-- `nullable` - If you want to specify if the variable can not be null we must set this value to `false`.
-The default value is `true`
+- `nullable` - If you want to specify if the variable can not be null, we must set this value to `false`.
+The default value is `true`.

 Terraform offers several basic types (`string`, `number`, `bool`) as well as complex types (`list`, `set`, `map`, `object`, `tuple`).

 Variables are usually stored in a dedicated file called `variables.tf`.
-The are referenced in the Terraform configuration via `var.<variable_identifier>`.
+They are referenced in the Terraform configuration via `var.<variable_identifier>`.

 With these basics we are good to start with rewriting our configuration using variables.